-7. S CORPORATIONS, PARTNERSHIPS, AND LIMITED LIABILITY COMPANIES ELECTING TO BE TAXED AT THE ENTITY LEVEL IN WISCONSIN
+7. S CORPORATIONS AND PARTNERSHIPS ELECTING TO BE TAXED AT THE ENTITY LEVEL IN WISCONSIN

-If a Wisconsin S corporation, partnership, or LLC operates in any state other than Wisconsin and the corporation must pay income or franchise taxes to that state on or measured by the income earned there, the entity may claim credit for such taxes paid.
-If the S corporation, partnership, or LLC paid tax to the other state on behalf of their shareholders, partners, or members on a composite income tax return, only the S corporation, partnership, or LLC may claim the credit and not the shareholders, partners, or members.
+If a Wisconsin S corporation or partnership operates in any state other than Wisconsin and the entity must pay income or franchise taxes to that state on or measured by the income earned there, the entity may claim credit for such taxes paid.
+If the S corporation or partnership paid tax to the other state on behalf of their shareholders or partners on a composite income tax return, only the S corporation or partnership may claim the credit and not the shareholders or partners.